fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 }
 ```

-Secondly, we need to tell Gradle where the plugin has been implemented.
-This is achieved by adding a properties file that contains the canonical class name.
-For our project, we would need to create a file called `META-INF/gradle-plugins/com.fractalwrench.pingmachine.properties`, and point at the following class:
+Secondly, we need to tell Gradle where the plugin is.
+This is achieved by adding a properties file to the META-INF directory.
+For our project, we would need to create a file called `META-INF/gradle-plugins/com.fractalwrench.pingmachine.properties`, with the following contents:

 ```
 implementation-class=com.fractalwrench.pingmachine.PingPlugin
 ```

-#### Automated publishing
+### Publishing to the Gradle Plugin Portal

 We're going to publish to the Gradle Plugin Portal, so will need to sign up for an account, and setup an API key as [detailed here](https://plugins.gradle.org/docs/submit).
-Fortunately a [publishing plugin](https://plugins.gradle.org/docs/publish-plugin) is available which automates the entire process into one task.
+Fortunately a [publishing plugin](https://plugins.gradle.org/docs/publish-plugin) is available which automates the upload process into one Gradle task.

 We can apply the plugin by adding the Plugin Portal's maven repository: